LoginRadius/engineering-portal/content/blog/e2e-testing-with-jest-puppeteer/index.md

 });
 ```

-Hurrayyyy!
+Hurray!
 You've added Headless UI tests to your project.
 Now you can similarly define tests for different functionalities using the docs [here](https://devdocs.io/puppeteer/).

 ## Cons of using jest-puppeteer

-1. It is headless and hence fast, light-weight and less resource intensive.
+1. It is headless and hence fast, light-weight and less resource-intensive.
 2. It can stimulate keyboard-press and mouse-click akin to manual testing functions.
 3. It is simple and easy to use, and basically works out of the box.